 Ready to read and listen differently?
 Spice things up and remember more with my favourite head-spinning tips

-And I recommend my favourite Substack posts
+And I recommend an excellent Substack newsletter

 Note: There is no voiceover for this post - what you see at the top is my daughter interrupting my audio note-taking method with a shameless book plug.
 It’s less than a minute long - go on, give it a listen!

-We have a three-parter
+We have a two-parter

 1 A super simple way to remember what you read, with little effort